Training hints & tips

 The simple answer is any bike that is comfortable and that is in good operating condition.
 JDRF One Ride is not a race, it’s a ride with the objective being to raise funds for our cause and complete a distance that you select.

-How many miles should I ride in training for One Ride?
+How many kilometres should I ride in training for One Ride?

 - Your longest training ride should be 75-80% of the distance of your ride goal.
 Why not 100%?
 Because if you can ride 80%, then you should be able to make it the last 20.
 In training, people typically get the ride over much quicker than at the JDRF One Ride, because we all have other things to do at home on weekends.
 Remember, at the Ride you have all day (almost) to ride the distance.
-So, if you pedal along averaging 16-17km/h.
+So, if you pedal along averaging 16-17km/h, you should be able to make the distance even if you haven't trained that much.

 - Your weekly distance travelled in training should equal or exceed the number of kilometres you plan to ride at the JDRF One Ride.
 So if you are planning to ride the 160km, then your weekly training rides should total 160km or more.
 All kilometres count and accumulate as far as your body is concerned.
 If you can consistently put in 160km a week in the final few weeks approaching your Ride, you will be fine.
 So five days averaging 32km will work if that's all you can manage.
 However, you should still be working your way up to a progressively longer ride each week, as described in #1 above.